-Successful investing needs an unemotional and disciplined process to provide long-term steady growth.
+Successful investing needs a disciplined investment process to provide long-term steady growth.
 When using the services of an active manager, look for the following:

 -Consistency in their process.
 A manager's process should have rules designed to remove emotion from the buying and selling process.